Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 He's leading his group.

-known for increasing alertness, reducing fatigue, and boosting confidence.
+known for increasing alertness, reducing fatigue and boosting confidence.

-It became infamous for its military use in World War II
+It became infamous for its military use in World War II to keep soldiers fighting,

-but was later criticised because it led to addiction
+but was later criticized because it led to addiction and severe side effects.

 Pervitin was in fact just methamphetamine.